BraulioVM/blog/_posts/2018-07-04-python-marshalling.markdown

 ```
 Every instruction has an associated 1-byte opcode.
 You can check what opcode
-any given instruction is associated in the python repl:
+any given instruction is associated with using the python repl:

 ```
 >>> import dis